SamuSander/RWiener_Tutorial/README.md

 - Paired t-tests are conducted for beta (bias) and delta (drift rate) between group levels.

-### 2.8 Sanity Check:
+### 2.8 Sanity Checks:

-- Real data and modeled data for each participant are plotted to visually inspect the fit of the simple model.
+- __Sanity Check:__ Ensure that optimization routines meet a predefined criterion for convergence.
+Check that certain parameters (like Non-decision time and boundary separation) adhere to logical constraints.
-- Key features of the real and modeled data are compared.
+- __Predictive Check:__ Validates the model by using parameter estimates to generate simulated datasets.
+The simulated data should resemble key features of the empirical data.
-- A parameter recovery study is conducted to see if the original parameters can be recovered from the simulated data.
+- __Parameter Recovery Study:__ After simulating data, the DDM is applied to see if the original parameters can be recovered.